BackWriting

 I've always been interested in writing.
 I wrote a book of 11 poems for my mother's birthday before I was eight, and in my teens I started writing songs.
 At university I went along to the local Folk Club and sang a number of my own songs.
 In 1964 I had a couple of short stories published in national Science Fiction magazines (and wrote many others which didn't get published).
 Later I wrote several songs which were performed at the Hastings Scout Show which my father was involved in, and I was in a Folk Duo who were asked to sing songs for a series of evenings run by King's Road United Reformed Church in Chandler's Ford where I was then living; I ended up writing eight or nine songs for that.
 In 1973 I performed two of my own songs at the Royal Albert Hall as part of the 6th National Scout and Guide Festival of Folk Music.
 You can hear one of them by clicking: Keeping Up with the Joneses.
 In 1977 I finished writing a musical “Moses” which was performed by Tulse Hill School in South London; two years later we took it to Germany and spent an exhausting week performing it at several schools.

 Around that time I switched from being a Folk Singer to a Folk Dancer, and started writing dances (usually writing their tunes too) rather than songs.
-I've now written about 300 — see the page Colin Hume's Dances if you want to know more.
+I've now written over 300 — see the page All Colin's Dances if you want to know more.

 For no good reason, the fiction writing got forgotten until 2009 when I went on a “Writing for Performance” course in Letchworth, just round the corner from where I live.
 The tutor was good, and there were three excellent guest tutors who wrote for Television, Theatre and Radio.
 The writer for Theatre, Michelle Golder, told me about her group WRiTEON! in Cambridge which gives writers a chance to see their work performed and get feedback on the plays.
 They also have a Script Feedback Group which meets once a month: we read all or part of whatever plays have been brought along and give lots of useful feedback.
 I've now had several short plays staged by WRiTEON! and taken many along to the Script Feedback Group.
 I also started submitting radio plays to the BBC, whose policy is to read the first ten pages (which takes three months); if they aren't interested they send it back with no feedback.
 That's now happened four times, and I was getting somewhat disheartened.
 But WRiTEON! also publishes a newsletter giving details of play-writing competitions, and one of these was: